Outer Banks Lighthouses by 4x4: Beach-Drive Photography Guide

 Do I need an ORV permit to drive the beaches near lighthouses?

 Yes for Bodie Island (Ramp 4) and Cape Hatteras (Ramp 44) — both are within the Cape Hatteras National Seashore and require an NPS ORV permit.
-Currituck Beach Lighthouse is accessed by paved road only; the beach driving nearby (Currituck 4×4) requires no permit.
+Currituck Beach Lighthouse is accessed by paved road only; the beach driving nearby (Currituck 4x4) needs no NPS ORV permit, though a Currituck County beach parking permit is required to stop or park on the 4WD beach.